Key Stage 1

 Each of these strands aims to allow the children to engage with digital technology in a fun, exciting and creative way.
 As part of this, not all computing lessons are completed in the Computing Suite using a variety of different media such as iPads, digital cameras, hue cams, Beebots and Eazi – Speak microphones.

-E – Safeguarding is also an important part of our Computing curriculum at Hucklow.
-All staff are trained to follow our E – Safeguarding policy and E – Safeguarding lessons are taught every half term and are sourced from a variety of different websites and schemes.
+Online Safety is also an important part of our Computing curriculum at Hucklow.
+All staff are trained to follow our Online Safety policy and Online Safety lessons are taught every half term and are sourced from a variety of different websites and schemes.
 As well as half termly lessons, Hucklow also embrace Safer Internet Day and Safer Internet Week, which is usually in February and follow activities created by the Safer Internet Day website.

 In our Foundation Stage, pupils are taught how to use a keyboard and mouse through interactive games.
 They are also given an opportunity to use the Beebots and relevant iPad software to help develop their understanding of how to make electronic items move.